 Adansonia-Consulting

-internally displaced people are settled nearby protected zones of high biodiversity value or in other extremely vulnerable ecosystems as e.g. areas with aride climate.
-In humanitarian crises, especially during the emergency phase, environmental issues are often neglected since most relief organisations are only concerned with life-saving activities.
-We strongly believe, however, that environmental aspects should be taken care off from the very beginning of a humanitarian crisis in all field of assistance: This will not only help to minimise environmental damages and costs for subsequent rehabilitation measures but will also favour a peaceful cohabitation between refugees and local communities depending on the same natural resources avoiding thereby new conflicts.
+In humanitarian crises, especially during the emergency phase, environmental issues are often disregarded since most relief organisations are only concerned with life-saving activities neglecting that both, displaced and host communities, highly depend on open access to intact natural resources for their livelihoods and resilience.
+We strongly believe, however, that environmental and livelihood aspects should be taken care off from the outset of a humanitarian operation following an inclusive and conflict-sensitive approach: This will not only help to minimise environmental damages and costs for subsequent mitigation and rehabilitation measures but will also favour a peaceful cohabitation between refugees and locals.

 The following consultancies have been carried out: